paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-037-national-security-scholarships-fellowships-and-grants.md

 (9) Six individuals appointed by the President, who shall be experts in the fields of international, language, area, and counterproliferation studies education and who may not be officers or employees of the Federal Government.

-**(c) Term of appointees** Each individual appointed to the Board pursuant to subsection (b)(7) of this section shall be appointed for a period specified by the President at the time of the appointment, but not to exceed four years.
+**(c) Term of appointees** Each individual appointed to the Board pursuant to subsection (b)(7) shall be appointed for a period specified by the President at the time of the appointment, but not to exceed four years.
 Such individuals shall receive no compensation for service on the Board but may receive reimbursement for travel and other necessary expenses.

 **(d) Functions** The Board shall perform the following functions: